 If the time has come to hand car keys over to your teenager, you’ll know that the time has also come to add them to your insurance policy.
-Teens, though well meaning most of the time, don’t have the best track record when it comes to driving.
+Teens, though well-meaning most of the time, don’t have the best track record when it comes to driving, and you may find yourself having to change date for practical driving test more than once if they’re still struggling with the rules of the road.
 Insurance companies are aware of this fact, and sometimes charge exorbitant premiums to add them to your policy.
 There are ways that you can cut that premium down so the monthly bill is one less thing you’ll have to stress over when they’re behind the wheel on a Friday night.

 You can also exercise some control over your insurance premiums once your teenager is added to the policy by raising your deductibles.
 Maybe you’ve always carried low deductibles on your policy like $500.
 This means that the insurance company forks over cash once a claim tops that mark.
 If you raise your deductible to $1,000 or higher, that lessens the insurance company’s exposure and that’s a development they always like.